wanyoike-max/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * Script 6 shows us how to get the contents of the first ten lines of a file

 * Script 7 shows us an alternative to sed on how to get a certain line in a file

+* Script 8 shows us how to creates a file into a directory